 This post may contain affiliate links.
 Please read my disclosure policy.

+We love this flavorful Chili Garlic Shrimp recipe from Barefeet in the Kitchen, and it’s on the table in minutes!
 Many years ago when I first started blogging, I became a frequent visitor to Mary Younkin’s blog, Barefeet in the Kitchen.
 Mary’s recipes have always been the kind you know will work, and they’ll taste amazing too, so be careful because you may want to make them all!
 I’ve made many of her terrific creations over the years and am always thrilled with the results.

 Mary “… loves to share the foods and recipes her family enjoys, and focuses on cooking from scratch, as simply as possible.”